GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 ```

 `--write_to_parquet` is a flag that specifies the output should be parquet.
 In order for beam to write to parquet,
 a pyarrow schema is needed.
-Therefore, this tool translates the schema in the --schema_file to
+Therefore, this tool translates the schema in the `--schema_file` to
 a pyarrow schema automatically if this flag is included, but pyarrow doesn't support all fields that are supported
 by BigQuery.
-STRING, NUMERIC, INTEGER, FLOAT, NUMERIC, BOOLEAN, TIMESTAMP, DATE, TIME, and DATETIME types are supported.
+STRING, NUMERIC, INTEGER, FLOAT, NUMERIC, BOOLEAN, TIMESTAMP, DATE, TIME, DATETIME, and RECORD types are supported.
-However BYTE, GEOGRAPHY, and RECORD fields are not supported and cannot be included in the --schema_file when writing
+However BYTE, and GEOGRAPHY fields are not supported and cannot be included in the `--schema_file` when writing
 to parquet .

 ```